DylanSimowitz/simowitz.com/README.md

-A bedrock based site running on dokku
+A bedrock based site running on Docker